Family Law and Policy

 Lifetime Achievement in Family Law Award recipients:

 - 2017: Naomi Cahn, Harold H. Greene Professor of Law at The George Washington University Law School.
-Her lecture is “The New ART of Family: Developments in the Law of Assisted Reproductive Technologies,” and will occur on September 14, 2017.
+Her lecture “The New ART of Family: Developments in the Law of Assisted Reproductive Technologies,” occurred on September 14, 2017.

 - 2016: John Witte Jr., Robert W. Woodruff Professor of Law, McDonald Distinguished Professor, and Director, Center for the Study of Law & Religion at Emory University School of Law.
-His lecture is “Why No Polygamy” on Constitution Day, September 16, 2016.
-Award announcement.
+His lecture “Why No Polygamy” was delivered on Constitution Day, September 16, 2016.

 - 2015: Harry Krause, Max L. Rowe Professor Emeritus at the University of Illinois College of Law, and William Eskridge, John A. Garver Professor of Jurisprudence at Yale Law School, received the Inaugural Awards for Lifetime Achievement in Family Law.
 Professor Eskridge delivered the lecture “Latter-Day Constitutionalism” on September 10, 2015.